johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
-    Jeangu's vocals on this track are rich and interesting.
+    Jeangu’s vocals on this track are rich and interesting.

     I don't know which specific New Age he thinks is being birthed, but I don't mind going there.